 Enjoy these gems from Jessie and Cori's recent Ballard lawn goodbye party (kick ass in Utah ladies).
 And I'll try not to be gone this long this time ya'll.

 I know!
 I felt so lucky to spend the day with her and take her portrait.

 I felt expecially LUCKY because I'm not a person who spends all my time photographing gorgeous models.
+I photograph anything and everything and models are ONE OF THE SUBJECTS I ADORE but certainly not the only subject.
 When I first started advertising my photography, back in the day, I tried to list all the different kinds of photography I was interested in working on.
 It started out reasonable:

 - Family Photojournalism

 - Small Business and Non Profits Storytelling images